navdeepchhillar/CSV-File-READER/README.md

-Hello
+## Hello!!

-Myself Navdeep this project implements a spam detection model using Logistic Regression on a dataset of labeled text messages.
+# This project implements a spam detection model using Logistic Regression on a dataset of labeled text messages.
 The model classifies text messages as either spam or ham.

-Requirement :
+## Requirement :

     pip install joblib
     pip install pandas